-(2) Rent Levels of Tenants. (§2306.6710(b)(1)(G)) An Application may qualify to receive up to thirteen (13) points for rent and income restricting a Development for the entire Affordability Period.
+(2) Rent Levels of Tenants. (\$2306.6710(b)(1)(GE)) An Application may qualify to receive up to thirteen (13) points for rent and income restricting a Development for the entire Affordability Period.
 These levels are in addition to those committed under paragraph (1) of this subsection.

-(A) At least 20 percent of all low-income Units at 30 percent or less of AMGI for Supportive Housing Developments qualifying under the Nonprofit Set-Aside or for Developments participating in the City of Houston's Permanent Supportive Housing ("PSH") program.
-A Development participating in the PSH program and electing points under this subparagraph must have applied for PSH funds by the Full Application Delivery Date, must have a commitment of PSH funds by Commitment, must qualify for five (5) or seven (7) points under paragraph (4) of this subsection (relating to the Opportunity Index), and must not have more than 18 percent of the total Units restricted for Persons with Special Needs as defined under paragraph (7) of this subsection (relating to Tenant Populations with Special Housing Needs) (13 points);
+(A) At least 20 percent of all low-income Units at 30 percent or less of AMGI for Supportive Housing Developments qualifying under the proposed by a Qualified Nonprofit Set-Aside or for Developments participating in the City of Houston's Permanent Supportive Housing ("HPSH") program.
+A Development participating in the HPSH program and electing points under this subparagraph must have applied for HPSH funds by the Full Application Delivery Date, must have a commitment of HPSH funds by Commitment, must qualify for a minimum of five (5) or seven (7) points under paragraph (4) of this subsection (relating to the Opportunity Index), and must not have more than 18 percent of the total Units restricted for Persons with Special Needs as defined under paragraph (7) of this subsection (relating to Tenant Populations with Special Housing Needs) (13 points);